Graphite2213/SNSWiki-Pages/en/README.md

 - For discussing a specific tab use the "discussions" tab on GitHub, and for any other site-related suggestions use the "issues" tab.

-- Stay civilized, vandalism and botting aren't allowed.
+- Stay civil, vandalism and botting aren't allowed.

 - All large claims made need to be backed by a [source](#izvori).